-Furthermore old school sales closing techniques are obvious to the modern buyer, and they have developed well-drilled stalls and objections to counter them, leaving the traditional Sales Person largely ineffective.
+Furthermore old school sales closing techniques are obvious to the modern buyer, and they have developed well-drilled stalls and objections to counter them, leaving the traditional Sales Rep largely ineffective.

 In modern selling the more you try and sell anything to anyone the more unsuccessful you will be.
 The key to sales success is not going out to sell, but simply going out and having the right type of conversation, with the right people, in a structured and repeatable way.